Don't let your customers fall in the expected experiences gap

 Well, the concept of the gap is expanding.
 Here’s my latest angle on this idea.

 I’ve always believed that the customer gets to decide if you deliver on the service you want them to have, as was the subject of the last gap article.
 However, in the past few years, the customer has become smarter about what a great service experience looks and feels like.
-They know what great service is because their favorite brands and companies teach them.
+They know what great service is because their favourite brands and companies teach them.
 It could be a big, recognizable brand they shop with or an industry vendor they buy from in their business.
-The point is that these organizations—your customer’s favorites—are setting a new bar.
+The point is that these organizations—your customer’s favourites—are setting a new bar.

 The new version of the gap is an expectation gap.
 It’s the difference between what a customer experiences with the brands and companies they love and what they experience with you and your company.
 Before our customers became so customer service savvy, the gap was set by the competition.
 As mentioned in my second article about the gap, hopefully it’s you, not your competition, that is creating a bigger gap.
 However, this new expectation has less to do with a direct competitor than the idea that the customer now compares you to the best service they have ever had from any brand or organization.